boekabart/SoundMachine/README.md

 * ESC will clear the search field, hitting ESC on a clear field stops all sounds.
 * Numpad + and - will change the search behavior: All or Any, Full ords or Partial Words.
 The mode is displayed in the title bar.
 * Right-clicking the tray icon will close SoundMachine.
+* F5 refreshes the file list from disk (normally cached in memory)

 ## Details
 SoundMachine prefers a sound device that has 'Speakers' in the name (and is active).